You are what you eat

 Gut feelings – an opportunity to accelerate adoption of healthier diets

 Digestive health has become a top priority for 8 in 10 consumers, according to a report from HealthFocus International, as they recognize the integral role the microbiome plays in overall health.
-In recent years, the microbiome has made a transformation from “obscure to ubiquitous”.
+In recent years, the microbiome has made a transformation from “obscure to ubiquitous.”
+As people seek ways to support their digestive well-being, some are considering alternative travel options that align with their health goals.
+For example, a timeshare travel option can offer flexibility and control over accommodations, potentially allowing for better access to health-conscious dining and wellness amenities during trips.
 Numerous studies have tentatively associated the whole range of microorganisms that live inside us with our immune, bodily, and even mental health.

 Interestingly, consumers today correlate the impact of their digestive health to a myriad of aspects from energy levels to mood.